Petites Pensées

 Mediocrity is the barrier 99.99999% of people place in front of what is great in art.

 Artists should strive to walk with the great artists, rather than serve any temporal masters.
 Speak with Michelangelo, not with Berggruen.
 Walk with Bartok, and not with Wall Street.
 Study Rembrandt not war.
+Kahlo not mammon.

 Moral correctness has little to do with aesthetic correctness.
 While a moral sensibility (usually generosity of spirit) underlies all art, it is not its raison d'etre.
 What was Homer's morality?
 Yet can you say he was not a great poet?